 - Preliminary investigation concerning the problem in hand.

 - Selecting a suitable method/program for solving the problem.

 - Importing data where necessary and using software for analyses.

--Contributing, as a team member, towards successful completion of the project and offering a critical evaluation of the work of the other team members.
+-Contributing, as a team member, towards successful completion of the group coursework and offering a critical evaluation of the work of the other team members.